 Further heat treatment after carburization includes activities such as heat treatment to core temperature or surface specific temperature and low tempering.
 It is worth knowing that the lack of further heat treatment of metals after carburization is considered to be a technological error and may end up in failure to achieve the required strength and material stability.

 Heat treatment after welding is also possible and includes above all else the annealing of welded joints.
 In this case, the primary purpose of the procedures is to stabilize the connections, so it is preferable to use diffusion and stress relief annealing.

 To request heat treatment, simply contact our office and ask for our current offer.
 We are open to long-term partnerships, but we are equally professional when dealing with single orders and short-run realizations.
 Our state-of-the-art machinery park and highly skilled staff ensure a comprehensive, professional approach to the heat treatment of any metal.

-Cleaning and degreasing are essential before each heat and chemical treatment and soldering.
-Clean-Tec technology implemented by Sacher Company provides high standard of surface preparation before technological process.
-Used chemical agents are neutral as regards the environment and people.
-Cleaning temperature is 40°C.
+Washing and degreasing are very important before any heat and chemical treatment or soldering.
+The Clean-TEC technology used by Sacher ensures a high standard of surface preparation before the requested processes take place.
+The chemicals used are neutral to the environment and people.
+The washing temperature is 40°C.